Q: I was born in Saudi Arabia and need a certified copy of my birth certificate. How do I do this?

 Q: What are the steps to attending a reunion?

-A: Online Registration will open sometime January 2011.
-In the meantime, you should reserve your hotel room!
+A: Online Registration will open sometime January 2017.
+You will be able to reserve your hotel room sometime in the summer 2016.

 Q: How can I help out with reunions?